wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-dataverse-table-structure/includes/4-dataverse-relationships.md

-Before we build the final *AccidentTable*, it is beneficial to understand the different type of relationships.
-As mentioned earlier in the module we will need to build the following relationships between our custom tables:
+Before you build the **AccidentTable**, you should learn about the different types of relationships.
+As previously mentioned, you will need to build the following relationships between your custom tables:

-- There will be a one-to-many relationship from the location table (LocationTable) to our main accident table (AccidentTable)
+- A one-to-many relationship from the location table (LocationTable) to your main accident table (AccidentTable)

-- There will be a one-to-many relationship from the location table (TypeofAccidentTable) to our main accident table (AccidentTable)
+- A one-to-many relationship from the type of accident table (TypeofAccidentTable) to your main accident table (AccidentTable)

-- There will be a many-to-many relationship from the employee table (EmployeeTable) to our main accident table (AccidentTable)
+- A many-to-many relationship from the employee table (EmployeeTable) to your main accident table (AccidentTable)

-We won't go into all the details about relationship in this module, for more detailed information please refer to this link [Dataverse Relationships](/powerapps/maker/data-platform/relationships-overview).
+For more information, see [Table relationships overview](/powerapps/maker/data-platform/relationships-overview).

-The goal is to understand why the relationships above apply to our business case and are correctly associated.
+The goal is for you to understand why the preceding relationships apply to your business case and that they are correctly associated.

-In our business case, we know that each accident (being tracked in the *AccidentTable)* can occur in a particular location (being tracked in the *LocationTable)* so in this case an accident can occur many times in a single location.
-Sometimes it is easier to think of the *LocationTable* as the parent and the rows of the referencing table as the children, in this case the *AccidentTable.*
+In this business case, you know that each accident (being tracked in **AccidentTable**) can occur in a particular location (being tracked in **LocationTable**).
+Therefore, in this case, an accident can occur many times in a single location.
+Occasionally, it might be simpler to consider **LocationTable** as the parent and the rows of the referencing table as the children, or the **AccidentTable**.

-The same logic applies to the relationship between *TypeofAccidentTable* and the *AccidentTable.* Many accidents can occur with just one type of accident.
-The *TypeofAccident* is the parent and the rows in the *AccidentTable* is the children.
-It is important to note that a many-to-one relationship is the child perspective of a one-to-many relationship.
-To create these relationships, we will create **Lookup** data type columns in the next exercise.
+The same logic applies to the relationship between **TypeofAccidentTable** and **AccidentTable**.
+Many accidents can occur with one type of accident.
+The **TypeofAccident** is the parent and the rows in **AccidentTable** are the children.
+A many-to-one relationship is the child perspective of a one-to-many relationship.
+To create these relationships, you will create **Lookup** data type columns in the next exercise.

-The relationship between our *EmployeeTable* and *AccidentTable* is of the many-to-many relationship type.
-This is because one employee can be involved in many accidents and one accident record can involve more than one employee.
-The rows of many-to-many relationships are identical and reciprocal. **Dataverse** creates a third table not visible in the tables list to build the relationship.
-This table holds a one-to-many relationship with both related tables and just stores the values to define the relationship.
-In many-to-many relationships, there are no explicit columns being created, the relationship is created by selecting the two tables that you want to create the relationship for.
+The relationship between **EmployeeTable** and **AccidentTable** is of the many-to-many relationship type.
+The reason is because one employee can be involved in many accidents and one accident record can involve more than one employee.
+The rows of many-to-many relationships are identical and reciprocal.
+Dataverse will create a third table that's not visible in the tables list to build the relationship.
+This table holds a one-to-many relationship with both related tables and will store the values to define the relationship.
+In many-to-many relationships, no explicit columns are being created; you can create the relationship by selecting the two tables that you want to create the relationship for.

-In the next exercise the answer to how to create the relationships will become clear.
+In the next exercise, you will learn how to create the relationships.